Artist and Art Centre – Contract Template – Information for Artists

 Royalties

 You authorise the Art Centre to register you with a copyright collecting society, such as the Copyright Agency, and to collect royalties on your behalf to then pay to you.
+Royalties are fees you can be paid if someone wants permission to use your artwork.

 Promotion of you and your work

-You give the Art Centre permission to take and use photographs of you and your work to promote you, your art work, the art centre, or a particular exhibition.
+You give the Art Centre permission to take and use photographs of you and your work to promote you, your artwork, the Art Centre, or a particular exhibition.

 What if my art contains Indigenous Cultural and Intellectual Property (ICIP)?

-If your artwork contains your community’s cultural or traditional knowledge, often referred to as Indigenous Cultural and Intellectual Property (ICIP) the agreement assumes that you have permission from your community to display, sell and reproduce ICIP through your art.
+If your artwork contains your community’s cultural or traditional knowledge, often referred to as Indigenous Cultural and Intellectual Property (ICIP) the contract assumes that you have permission from your community to display, sell and reproduce ICIP through your art.

-For more information, see the Arts Law, Artists in the Black information sheet on ICIP
+For more information, see the Arts Law | Artists in the Black information sheet on ICIP

-The agreement refers to the Indigenous Art Code (the Code).
+The contract refers to the Indigenous Art Code (the Code).
 The Code sets standards of ethical behaviour for Art Centres and galleries in the way they deal with Aboriginal and Torres Strait Islander artists and artworks.

-The agreement complies with the Indigenous Art Code.
+The contract complies with the Indigenous Art Code.
 It assumes that the Art Centre you are dealing with is a member of the Code, but you should check this with the Art Centre.
 You can also search the Code’s website to see if the Art Centre is listed as a ‘Dealer Member’.

 Under the Code, the Art Centre must provide you with a copy of the Indigenous Art Code before you sign the agreement.